Maine Court Records

 Annulment vs. Divorce in Maine

-Suffice to say that these legal actions to end a marriage share few similarities.
+These legal actions to end a marriage share few similarities.
 Both follow Chapter XIII of the Maine Rules of Civil Procedure, and final adjudication breaks the bonds of matrimony.

 Is an Annulment Cheaper Than Divorce in Maine?